IgnacioBenitez/IgnacioBenitez/README.md

 <h1 align="center">Hello world</h1>

 ### About me
-Hello, I'm from Chilpancingo, Guerrero.
-Nice to meet you, and I look forward to collaborating on programming with more people.
+I'm from Chilpancingo, Guerrero.
+Nice to meet you, and I look forward to collaborating with you.

 - 💡 Enthusiastic Problem Solver
 - 📖 Constantly Learning and Growing